- What’s the difference between Christian and Public Education?

 Do you offer upper grades?
 TOP

 Yes, we currently offer three and four-year-old preschool, prekindergarten, and kindergarten through eighth grade.

 What technology do students use?
 TOP

-Each student in grades 6 through 8 has his or her own tablet.
-Middle school students are allowed to bring home the tablet.
+Each student in grades 6 through 8 has his or her own school-provided tablet.
+Middle school students are encouraged to bring home their tablets.
 We also have a classroom set of tablets that are used for grades K through 5.

 We have a classroom set of laptops that are used in the classrooms and in the weekly technology class.

-Each classroom in grades 1 through 5 also has 4 desktop computers.
+Each classroom in grades 1 through 5 also has four desktop computers.